Denver Fall Day Trips

 271 Gregory St., Black Hawk

 Head for the hills and check out all the fun Central City and Blackhawk have to offer.
 Once called the “Richest Square Mile on Earth”, Central City and Black Hawk are two historic old mining towns from the 1870s that have come alive in recent years.
 Located 34 miles (55km) west of Denver, the two towns offer more than 30 casinos with over 10,000 slot machines, blackjack tables and poker games.
-And as of July 2, 2009, the stakes in Black Hawk have been raised – betting limits are now $100, craps and roulette tables have been added and casinos will be open around the clock.
+The stakes in Black Hawk have been raised recently – betting limits are now $100, craps and roulette tables have been added and casinos will be open around the clock.
 In other words, a fun mountain town just got a lot more fun.
 The two cities are also known for having some of the best-preserved Victorian architecture in the West.
 Other attractions include the Teller House Hotel where President Grant once stayed and the Central City Opera House, which still features an outstanding summer season of opera.
 There are mine tours, mining museums and several places offering instruction in the fine art of gold panning in streams where a half billion dollars of the coveted, shiny metal was found.
+Colorado State Parks http://parks.state.co.us

 To put it lightly, Denver’s backyard is pretty impressive.
 Colorado’s state parks – 41 in all – offer some of the greatest outdoor recreation in all of the U.S. Camping, fishing, hiking, rock climbing, water sports – it’s all here along with much more, often just a short drive from Downtown Denver.
 Take some time this summer to check out at least a few of these amazing natural wonders.